-More Information on the IDL GUIBuilder
+More About the IDL GUIBuilder

 The functionality shown here is only a small part of the capabilities of the IDL GUIBuilder.
-You can find much more information on building your own user interfaces in the Building IDL Applications manual.
+You can find much more information on building your own user interfaces in Chapter 29, "Using the IDL GUIBuilder" in the Building IDL Applications manual.